The Franz Kafka Videogame: Plot

-The protagonist named K. gets a sudden offer of employment.
-And this event changes his life, forcing him to make a distant voyage.
-To his surprise, the world beyond his homeland appears to be not as normal as he would think.
+The protagonist, K., gets a sudden offer of employment.
+This event changes his life, forcing him to make a distant voyage.
+To his surprise, the world beyond his homeland appears to be stranger than he thought.

 Gameplay

-The Franz Kafka Videogame features gameplay similar to previous mif2000's game.

-The player interacts with the world with simple point and click interface.
+The Franz Kafka Videogame features gameplay similar to Denis Galanin's previous game.
+The player interacts with the world through a simple point and click interface.
 The goal of The Franz Kafka Videogame is to solve a series of puzzles and brain teasers.
-The puzzles are sequentially linked forming an adventure story.
+The puzzles are sequentially linked, forming an adventure story.
 The game contains no inventory, and the solving of puzzles mainly consists of clicking onscreen elements in the correct order.
 Solving a puzzle will immediately transport the player character to the next screen.

 Development

-The Franz Kafka Videogame was developed over a period of 2.5 years, by Denis Galanin.
+The Franz Kafka Videogame was developed over a period of 2.5 years by Denis Galanin.

 The game was fully improvised throughout the entire period of development.